Vereara Maeva-Taripo: Textile work

+Her tivaevae are in the collection of Oceanside Museum of Art in United States, Christchurch Art Gallery, in New Zealand, and a dress, or mu'umu'u, she made, is in the collection of the British Museum.

 Music

 Maeva-Taripo composed her first song at age nineteen.
 The majority of her songs are about legends or Cook Island culture.
 She was also a singer and competed in national contests.
 She wrote and recorded songs, some of which are preserved in the New Zealand National Library.
 Some of her songs were recorded by other artists as well.

 In 2010, Maeva-Taripo served as the leader of the Cook Islands Music Association, which was part of UNESCO meetings on intangible cultural heritage.